symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``string`` **required**

-This is a string that should be unique to your application and it's commonly used to add more entropy to security related operations.
+This is a string that should be unique to your application and it is commonly used to add more entropy to security related operations.
 Its value should be a series of characters, numbers and symbols chosen randomly and the recommended length is around 32 characters.